pr-action/pr-action.github.io/docs/docs/overview/data_privacy.md

 ## Self-hosted PR-Action

-- If you host PR-Action with your OpenAI API key, it is between you and OpenAI.
-You can read their API data privacy policy here: https://openai.com/enterprise-privacy
+- If you self-host PR-Action with your OpenAI (or other LLM provider) API key, it is between you and the provider.
+We don't send your code data to PR-Action servers. https://openai.com/enterprise-privacy

 ## PR-Action Pro 💎